FBI searches home and office of ex-Trump national security adviser John Bolton

 In 2022, an Iranian operative was charged in a plot to kill Bolton in presumed retaliation for a 2020 U.S. airstrike that killed the country’s most powerful general.
 Bolton had by then left the Trump administration, but he tweeted, “Hope this is the first step to regime change in Tehran.”

-Associated Press writers Michelle L. Price, Nathan Ellgren, Lindsay Whitehurst, Alanna Durkin Richer and Jill Colvin contributed to this report.
+Associated Press writers Michelle L. Price, Nathan Ellgren, Lindsay Whitehurst, Alanna Durkin Richer, Byron Tau and Jill Colvin contributed to this report.